1994 Minnesota Twins season

-The 1994 Minnesota Twins played in an abbreviated, strike-shortened season.
+The 1994 Minnesota Twins season was the 34th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 13th season at Hubert H. Humphrey Metrodome and the 94th overall in the American League.

 The strike overshadowed the season's accomplishments.
 These included Scott Erickson's no-hitter on April 27, Chuck Knoblauch's 85-game errorless streak and league-leading 45 doubles, Kirby Puckett's 2,000th hit, and Kent Hrbek's retirement.
-In 113 games, Manager Tom Kelly's team finished with a record of 53–60, for fourth place in the newly created American League Central Division.
+In 113 games, Manager Tom Kelly's team finished with a record of 53–60, for fourth place in the newly created American League Central.